JoeyRussoniello/rust-autograder-setup/README.md

 #### `table`

 Reads `.autograder/autograder.json` and generates a Markdown table of test names, docstrings, and points.
 By default, the table is copied to the clipboard.
-Use  `--no-clipboard` to print to stdout instead.
+Use  `--no-clipboard` to print to stdout instead, and `--to-readme` to append to the `README.md` file in the `root` directory.

 Options: